thakurtanya/kontikilabsDevelopers/doc/source/index.rst

    - Alter NLU Console
    - Alter NLU Engine

-This helps you in developing a good quality training dataset and build your NLU model for your AI based conversational agents.
+This helps in developing a good-quality training dataset and building a NLU model for AI- based conversational agents.

 Understanding Alter NLU Console
 ===============================

-The main focus of the Alter NLU Console is to get rid of all the struggles involved in building stable and good quality training data.
+The main focus of the Alter NLU Console is to get rid of all the struggles involved in building stable and good-quality training dataset.
 To achieve the same, it is segregated into 3 parts:

 .. toctree::
    :maxdepth: 3